Carol Ferris

-Carol Ferris made her cinematic debut in the 2011 film Green Lantern, portrayed by Blake Lively.
+Ferris has appeared in various media outside comics, primarily in association with Green Lantern.
+Kari Wahlgren, Jennifer Hale, Olivia d'Abo, and others have voiced the character in animated television series and films.
+Furthermore, Ferris appears in the live-action film Green Lantern, portrayed by Blake Lively.

 Publication history

-Carol Ferris first appears in Showcase #22 and was created by John Broome and Gil Kane.
-Her Star Sapphire form did not appear until Green Lantern vol. 2 #16.
+Carol Ferris first appeared in Showcase #22, and was created by John Broome and Gil Kane.
+As a Star Sapphire, she first appeared in Green Lantern vol. 2 #16.

 Fictional character biography

 Early history

 Carol Ferris is Ferris Aircraft's vice president, as well as the only child of aerospace mogul Carl Ferris and his wife Christine.
 She hires Hal Jordan and quickly finds herself attracted to him.
 He is secretly the superhero Green Lantern.
-However, the young couple's romance quickly becomes complicated when Carol takes over the company from her father and the Zamarons crown her the new Star Sapphire.
-When the Zamarons discover that she is in love with Green Lantern, a servant of their estranged friends, the Guardians of the Universe, they send her to defeat Hal in battle as Star Sapphire.
+However, the young couple's romance quickly becomes complicated when Carol takes over the company from her father.
+When the Zamarons discover that she is in love with Green Lantern, a servant of their estranged friends, the Guardians of the Universe, they brainwash her with the Star Sapphire, and command her to destroy him.

 Star Sapphire and Green Lantern duel several times over the years.
 Each time Jordan defeats her, she reverts to normal.
 The two separate when Carol is engaged to Jason Belmore; later she is confined to a wheelchair.
 It is around this time that Carol finds out that Hal Jordan is Green Lantern.